sCrypt-Inc/scryptTS-docs/docs/tutorials/stateful-contract.md

 #### 3. Verify the entry method call

-Finally, the [`SmartContract.verify`](../getting-started/how-to-test-a-contract.md#use-smartcontactverify-method) method is used to test the entry call like this:
+Finally, the [`SmartContract.verify`](../getting-started/how-to-test-a-contract.md#use-smartcontactverify-method) method is used to test the public method:

 ```ts
 counter.verify(() => {